decision-labs/spacialdb-devcenter/pages/Heroku.md

 BUNDLE_BUILD__RGEO: --with-geos-dir=/app --with-proj-dir=/app
 ```

-So lets add the gems in the `Gemfile`, the Postgis adapter `railtie` in `config/application.rb`, commit and deploy it:
+Once this is done, we can add the gems in the `Gemfile`, the Postgis adapter `railtie` in `config/application.rb`, commit and deploy it:

 ```console
 $ cat Gemfile